-Generally, INFJs are warm, caring people who are deeply sensitive to the needs of others.
-If you get them talking honestly about their life’s purpose, they will probably tell you that they have always felt they were placed on this planet to use their insights to help others and make the world a better place.
-It’s speculated that Nelson Mandela, Abraham Lincoln, and Martin Luther King, Jr. were INFJs — no wonder this personality type has been nicknamed “the counselor” and “the advocate.”
+INFJs are warm, caring people who are deeply sensitive to the needs of others.
+Many feel placed on this planet to use their insights to help others and make the world a better place.
+Nelson Mandela, Abraham Lincoln, and Martin Luther King, Jr. are thought to have been INFJs; no wonder this personality type is nicknamed “the counselor” and “the advocate.”

 (What’s your personality type?
 We recommend this free personality test.)

 Just like with any personality type, a healthy INFJ will look different from an unhealthy INFJ.
 Here are 12 signs that an INFJ is unhealthy.

 1. They chronically put other people’s needs ahead of their own.

 INFJs love being generous toward the people in their lives and making them happy.
 This is an admirable quality; if only more people were as selfless as the INFJ!
 However, unhealthy INFJs constantly put other people’s needs ahead of their own, to the point of becoming exhausted, unhappy, and disconnected from their sense of self.
 Unhealthy INFJs don’t see their own needs as valid.

 2. They make excuses for other people’s toxic behavior.